ayushmansingh01/OIBSIP--BasicToDoWebApp--Task3/README.md

-# 📝 Functional To-Do App
+# 📝 Trasker : A Functional To-Do App

 A basic *Todo List application* made with *HTML, CSS, and JavaScript*.
 You can add tasks, mark them as completed, edit them, and delete them.